H.P. Nielsen: Second marriage

 Nielsen's first wife Hansine died in San Rafael, California in 1925, and Nielsen remarried on April 14, 1933.
 At the age of 78, Nielsen and his former lodger Lilly Palmer, 47, married in Reno.
 Reno was known as a place for California couples to marry without waiting the three days required by California state law.

 The couple separated February 11, 1941.
 Nielsen pursued a divorce suit, charging Lilly with cruelty.
 At this point Nielsen was retired without income, and supporting his son Adolph, now blind.
 Meanwhile, Lilly, "a large strong woman of approximately 52 years of age, was earning $150 per month by using the house as a convalescent home.

 The judge denied Nielsen's request for $65 per month pending the divorce trial, but granted him temporary alimony of $150 to cover his attorney fees and issued a restraining order to prevent Lilly from "conveying or encumbering any of the community property."
 Six months later, Nielsen dropped his divorce suit 10 minutes before the trial was set to begin, settling with Lilly out of court.
 The divorce was never finalized, and Lilly was listed as Nielsen's widow in his obituary.
-Nielsen was buried in Oakland's Mountain View Cemetery under a headstone with both of their names.
-Lilly is not buried with him.